mintoolkit/mint/README.md

 The `--include-path` option is useful if you want to customize your minified image adding extra files and directories.
 The `--include-path-file` option allows you to load multiple includes from a newline delimited file.
 Use this option if you have a lot of includes.
 The includes from `--include-path` and `--include-path-file` are combined together.
 You can also use the `--exclude-pattern` flag to control what shouldn't be included.

-The `--continue-after` option is useful if you need to script the Slim app.
-If you pick the `probe` option then Slim will continue executing the build command after the HTTP probe is done executing.
-If you pick the `exec` options then Slim will continue executing the build command after the container exec shell commands (specified using the `--exec-file` or `--exec` flags) are done executing.
-If you pick the `timeout` option Slim will allow the target container to run for 60 seconds before it will attempt to collect the artifacts.
+The `--continue-after` option is useful if you need to script the **Mint** app.
+If you pick the `probe` option then **Mint** will continue executing the build command after the HTTP probe is done executing.
+If you pick the `exec` options then **Mint** will continue executing the build command after the container exec shell commands (specified using the `--exec-file` or `--exec` flags) are done executing.
+If you pick the `timeout` option **Mint** will allow the target container to run for 60 seconds before it will attempt to collect the artifacts.
 You can specify a custom timeout value by passing a number of seconds you need instead of the `timeout` string.
-If you pick the `signal` option you'll need to send a `USR1` signal to the Slim app process.
-The `signal` option is useful when you want to run your own tests against the temporary container Slim creates.
-Your test automation / CI/CD pipeline will be able to notify the Slim app that it's done running its test by sending the `USR1` to it.
+If you pick the `signal` option you'll need to send a `USR1` signal to the **Mint** app process.
+The `signal` option is useful when you want to run your own tests against the temporary container **Mint** creates.
+Your test automation / CI/CD pipeline will be able to notify the **Mint** app that it's done running its test by sending the `USR1` to it.

 You can also combine multiple `continue-after` modes.
 For now only combining `probe` and `exec` is supported (using either `probe&exec` or `exec&probe` as the `--continue-after` flag value).
 Other combinations may work too.
 Combining `probe` and `signal` is not supported.

 The `--include-shell` option provides a simple way to keep a basic shell in the minified container.
 Not all shell commands are included.
 To get additional shell commands or other command line utilities use the `--include-exe` and/or `--include-bin` options.
 Note that the extra apps and binaries might missed some of the non-binary dependencies (which don't get picked up during static analysis).
 For those additional dependencies use the `--include-path` and `--include-path-file` options.

 The `--dockerfile` option makes it possible to build a new minified image directly from source Dockerfile.
-Pass the Dockerfile name as the value for this flag and pass the build context directory or URL instead of the docker image name as the last parameter for the `build` command: `slim build --dockerfile Dockerfile --tag my/custom_minified_image_name .` If you want to see the console output from the build stages (when the fat and slim images are built) add the `--show-blogs` build flag.
+Pass the Dockerfile name as the value for this flag and pass the build context directory or URL instead of the docker image name as the last parameter for the `build` command: `mint build --dockerfile Dockerfile --tag my/custom_minified_image_name .` If you want to see the console output from the build stages (when the fat and slim images are built) add the `--show-blogs` build flag.
 Note that the build console output is not interactive and it's printed only after the corresponding build step is done.
 The fat image created during the build process has the `.fat` suffix in its name.
 If you specify a custom image tag (with the `--tag` flag) the `.fat` suffix is added to the name part of the tag.
 If you don't provide a custom tag the generated fat image name will have the following format: `slim-tmp-fat-image.<pid_of_slim>.<current_timestamp>`.
 The minified image name will have the `.slim` suffix added to that auto-generated container image name (`slim-tmp-fat-image.<pid_of_slim>.<current_timestamp>.slim`).
-Take a look at this [python examples](https://github.com/slimtoolkit/examples/tree/master/python_ubuntu_18_py27_from_dockerfile) to see how it's using the `--dockerfile` flag.
+Take a look at this [python examples](https://github.com/mintoolkit/examples/tree/master/python_ubuntu_18_py27_from_dockerfile) to see how it's using the `--dockerfile` flag.

-The `--use-local-mounts` option is used to choose how the Slim sensor is added to the target container and how the sensor artifacts are delivered back to the master.
-If you enable this option you'll get the original Slim app behavior where it uses local file system volume mounts to add the sensor executable and to extract the artifacts from the target container.
-This option doesn't always work as expected in the dockerized environment where Slim itself is running in a Docker container.
+The `--use-local-mounts` option is used to choose how the **Mint** sensor is added to the target container and how the sensor artifacts are delivered back to the master.
+If you enable this option you'll get the original **Mint** app behavior where it uses local file system volume mounts to add the sensor executable and to extract the artifacts from the target container.
+This option doesn't always work as expected in the dockerized environment where **Mint** itself is running in a Docker container.
 When this option is disabled (default behavior) then a separate Docker volume is used to mount the sensor and the sensor artifacts are explicitly copied from the target container.

 ### `DEBUG` COMMAND OPTIONS